 How to get there: 1min walk from Tin Hau Station Exit A2 (Google Maps)

 The creators of the legendary salted egg yolk croissant (yes, it’s them), Urban Bakery Works sure know their pastries.
 We particularly enjoyed the lava cheese and French croissants.

-How to get there: Walk 2 mins from Central MTR Station, Exit G.
+How to get there: Walk 2min from Central MTR Station, Exit G (Google Maps)

 16) Sang Kee Congee Shop (生記粥品專家)

 Sang Kee remains a local favourite thanks to its creamy congee and generous fillings — don’t forget the youtiao (fried dough fritters)!
 Noodles are also sold in the afternoon, but we recommend keeping your eyes on the porridge-y prize.

 Opening hours: 6:30AM – 8:30PM (Closed on Sun)

 How to get there: Walk 1min from Sheung Wan MTR Station, Exit A2 (Google Maps)

 This popular cafe chain can literally feed you an entire day, serving breakfast staples (7AM – 11:30AM), Western-fusion lunch sets (11:30AM – 6PM), tea snacks (2:30PM – 6PM), and midnight munchies (9:30PM – 12AM).